vaginessa/Scribd-Downloader/README.md

 ## Disclaimer:

-Download softcopies of books maybe prohibited.
+Downloading books from Scribd for free maybe prohibited.
+This tool is meant for research purposes only.
 Please support the authors by buying their titles.

 ## License: